-Laura Fantone, PhD, is a researcher at the University of California, Berkeley, Beatrice Bain Interdisciplinary Research Group.
-She recently completed two book projects and documentaries in Italy connecting oral history, video, and photo exhibits on gender, globalization, contested historical memory, and political participation.
-Her recent projects engaged with xenophobia in Italy and displacement of Roma (Gypsies).
+Laura Fantone, PhD, has been researching gender and immigration issues at University of California, Berkeley.
+She is writing a book on gender in California art from the 1970s and Asian American cultures.
+Before moving to the United States, she published various books in Italy and produced two documentaries and photo exhibits on gender, globalization, activism, contested historical memory, and political participation.
+Her most recent ethnographic project engaged with xenophobia in Italy and displacement of Roma (Gypsies) in the Balkans.

-Outside of work, Laura divides her time between Italy, California, and the web, where she studies, chats, and plays video games, wasting time and learning or pretending to do something.
+Outside of work, Laura divides her time between Italy, California, and the web, where she studies, chats, and plays retro-video games.

-- “Riots and Ruins of Citizenship,” solicited essay for artist Michelle Dizon’s installation Civil Society at CUE ART Foundation, New York, 2010
+- “Riots and Ruins of Citizenship,” critical essay for artist Michelle Dizon’s installation Civil Society at CUE ART Foundation, New York, 2010

 - “Female Player From Margin to Center,” article on gender and videogames for the journal Digital Creativity, November 2009